 Go Behind The Curtain with Tiffany Rea-Fisher, Artistic Director and Choreographer at Elisa Monte Dance.
 She is joined by Ty Jones for an in-depth discussion on how she became the prolific artist that she is today.

-Go Behind The Curtain with Kahlil X. Daniel, Music Director of CTH and the Creative Director of Instinct Ent.
-Here, you’ll get exclusive insights from a prolific artist helping us bring our productions to the stage alongside the acclaimed director Carl Cofield.
+The Music Director of CTH and the Creative Director of Instinct Ent brings you exclusive insights from a prolific artist alongside the acclaimed director Carl Cofield.

 Literary Series & Performers Initiative